tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-save-game-format.md

 Currently, not all fields have been decoded.
 The offset given is from the start of the encoded section, which in DoA2 is 20480 bytes into the file and can be easily spotted by the ASCII appearing in the first character name in the party.
+The encrypted section in DoA2 is 2482 bytes long.

 ### Party characters ($0000 - $01bb, 444 bytes)